keikai/doc/dev-ref/adv/Performance_Guide.md

 title: 'Performance Guide'
 ---

-Here we introduce some performance optimization tips for several scenarios.
+Here we introduce some performance optimization tips for different scenarios.

 # Calling Multiple Range Methods

-When calling `Range` setter method, Keikai spreadsheet will automatically check cell dependencies, update the dependent cells and refresh the spreadsheet UI of the range.
-However, in following cases, developers might not want such "automation" and like to control the evaluation and update by themselves:
+When calling the `Range` setter method, Keikai spreadsheet will automatically check cell dependencies, update the dependent cells and refresh the spreadsheet UI of the range.
+However, in following cases, developers might not want such "automation" and would rather control the evaluation and update by themselves:

 - Change a lot of cells in a batch.
-- If we don't disable auto refresh in such case, the Keikai spreadsheet will generate a lot of small AU response to a browser which slows down browser rendering speed.
+- If we don't disable auto refresh in such case, Keikai spreadsheet will generate a lot of small AU responses to the browser which slow down browser rendering speed.
-- initialize a book upon a data source (e.g. a database) before Keikai spreadsheet renders itself.
+- Initialize a book upon a data source (e.g. a database) before Keikai spreadsheet renders itself.
 - Sometimes we need to load the data from a database to initialize a sheet before Keikai spreadsheet renders in a browser.
 Disable the auto